 How to Cite

-The copyright of the articles published in The Indian Journal of Animal Sciences vests with the Indian Council of Agricultural Research, who has the right to enter into any agreement with any organization in India or abroad engaged in reprography, photocopying, storage and dissemination of information contained in these journals.
-The Council has no objection in using the material, provided the information is being utilized for academic purpose but not for commercial use.
-Due credit line should be given to the ICAR where information will be utilized.
+The copyright of the articles published in The Indian Journal of Animal Sciences is vested with the Indian Council of Agricultural Research, which reserves the right to enter into any agreement with any organization in India or abroad, for reprography, photocopying, storage and dissemination of information.
+The Council has no objection to using the material, provided the information is not being utilized for commercial purposes and wherever the information is being used, proper credit is given to ICAR.